How to Decorate Your Front Door for Fall

-Fall is about embracing nature's changing colors and taking in all the seasonal fun we're only allowed a few short months of the year.
+The crisp, fall season is about embracing nature's changing colors and taking in all the fun we're only allowed a few short months of the year.
 Memories strike of pumpkin picking, wagon rides, leaf raking, and apple bobbing.
 From our childhood and beyond, the traditions never change—and we wouldn't have it any other way.

-When that first leaf starts to turn a crimson red in early September, it's time to start planning your fall front door decor.
-This year, we were inspired by fall's most classic elements, like the colorful foliage and bountiful pumpkin harvest.
-You can get this look, composed from items available at your local crafts store, in just a couple hours.
+When that first leaf starts to turn a crimson red in early September, it's time to start planning your fall front door decorations.
+This year, we were inspired by fall's most classic elements, like the colorful foliage and booming pumpkin harvest.
+You can create all our fall decorating ideas, composed of items available at your local crafts store, in just a couple hours.
 Throw in an homage to one of your favorite fall traditions—we're suckers for billowing grasses—for an added personal touch.

 Add Soft Candlelight

-Lanterns are a beautiful way to bring a certain elegance to your front door decor.
+Lanterns are a beautiful way to bring a certain elegance to your outdoor fall decor.
 We love them for their antique look and versatility.
 Extra-large lanterns, such as the ones we used, can be filled with a variety of fall items including candles, small pumpkins, or faux leaves.
 Grouped between pumpkins and fall foliage, the wood lanterns are a perfect fit.

 Safety Tip: If you choose to place candles inside your lantern, opt for flameless or LED candles.
 It is unsafe to leave a burning candle on your front porch unattended.